 - (f) If the insured commingled production within the same unit containing the same P/T/TMA which includes some immature acreage, commingled production procedure [Sec.
-10G(8)(b) and Section 15C] does not apply, the APH database is not eligible for YA and yield descriptor "AY" applies to the actual/assigned yield(s), unless: - Production and Acreage Separate by Block.
+10G(8)(b) and Sec.
+15C] does not apply, the APH database is not eligible for YA and yield descriptor "AY" applies to the actual/assigned yield(s), unless: - Production and Acreage Separate by Block.
 When the insured certifies separate production and acreage by block for all years certified for insurable acreage (as provided in the CPs) the insured will receive an approved APH yield based on actual/assigned yields and T-Yields based on the current age and density by P/T/TMA/Other Characteristic of each block.
 The block may be eligible for YA if T-Yields are available for the age and density.
 [See the APH Block Production Para.
 H(1) & (2) and Weighted Average Age/Density Worksheet Para.
-H(5), and respective worksheet instructions for each crop in Exhibit 16M or examples in Exhibit 16, 1A & 1B]: - Production for Most Recent Year Separate by Block.
+H(5), and respective worksheet instructions for each crop in Exh.
+16M or examples in Exh.
+16, 1A & 1B]; - Production for Most Recent Year Separate by Block.
 When the insured certifies separate production and acreage by block for at least the most recent year, for insurable acreage (as provided in the CPs) the insured will receive an approved APH yield based on actual/assigned yields and T-Yields based on the current age and density of each block as described above; however the total commingled production and acreage (insurable and uninsurable) from the previous crop years will be attributed only to the blocks that are of the age specified and older for the applicable crop.
 YA may be applicable to the most recent year separated by block, see the APH Block Production [Para.H(1) and H(2)] - Weighted Average Age and Density is Determined.
 The APH database may be eligible for YA if the Weighted Average Age and Density can be determined; [See the Weighted Average Age/Density Worksheet Para.
 H(5)]. - (4) Organic Perennials.
-For perennial acreage transitioning to organic without plan (see Section 11 and Exhibit 11B). - (5) Acreage less than .1 acre.
+For perennial acreage transitioning to organic without plan [see Sec.
+11 and Exh.
+11B]. - (5) Acreage less than 0.1 acre.
 An APH database cannot be established for acreage that is less than 0.1 acre.
-The acreage must be combined with another APH database.
+If acreage has been identified that is less than 0.1 acre, the acreage must be combined with another APH database to be insurable.
+If no other APH database is available, the acreage is not insurable.